Destinations Italy Florence & Tuscany

 Piazza dei Pitti 1 · Oltrarno

-The Medici's private garden — eleven hectares of formal Italian design with grottos, fountains, a Roman amphitheatre, and clear views across the city from the upper terraces.
+The Medici's private garden — formal Italian design with grottoes, fountains, a 17th-century horseshoe amphitheatre, and clear views across the city from the upper terraces.
 More interesting than the Pitti Palace interior and significantly less crowded.
-The hidden grotto (Grotta di Buontalenti, 1583) has sculptures emerging from artificial stalactites.
+The hidden grotto (Grotta di Buontalenti) has sculptures emerging from artificial stalactites.
 Find it.

 06Free entry